6 Things to do in New York around Christmas

 Between West 48th and 51st Streets and Fifth and Sixth Avenues, Rockefeller plaza is home to one of the tallest Christmas trees in the US.
 This year the 75-foot tall tree comes from State College, Pennsylvania.

 The plaza also features a seasonal ice-staking rink, with a prime view of the tree and the skyscrapers in the area.
-Rockefeller Center will be suited in Christmas décor from November 28th (the day of the annual tree lighting ceremony) until January 7th, 2019.
+Rockefeller Center will be suited in Christmas décor from November, running all the way through to early January 2020.

 3. Indulge in some tasty holiday donuts